Hey Reader,

 - Hybrid approach: Combine RFID and RTLS for more comprehensive asset management.

-Future proof with Care Traffic Control:
+Future Proof with Care Traffic Control:

-- Understand device history and usage patterns
+- Understand device location history and usage patterns.

 Key Takeaways: